JacobWang95/mWDN/README.md

 # Usage

-Before running the code, modify the line 65 of train.py to let the DATA_ROOT point to the path of UCR dataset on your machine.
+Before running the code, modify the line 65 of train.py to let the DATA_ROOT points to the path of UCR dataset on your machine.

 To start a demo on training on yoga data in UCR dataset, simply run the following command:
 ```